rhierlmeier/paxweb8-test/README.md

 ## Submodules:

-* paxweb8-test-mix-wab-and-whiteboard: Test that mixes WAB and Http Whiteboard
+* paxweb8-test-mix-wab-and-whiteboard: Test that servlet from a WAB can share the same HTTP session with servlets that are deployed via Http whiteboard